moussan/AWS-DDOS-Playbooks/README.md

 Objective: Mitigate attack impact using rate limiting and IP-based controls.
 Steps:
-A. Apply rate-limiting rules in AWS WAF.
+- Apply rate-limiting rules in AWS WAF.
-B. Block malicious IPs using NACLs or Security Groups.
+- Block malicious IPs using NACLs or Security Groups.
-C. Use geoblocking for regions contributing to attack traffic.
+- Use geoblocking for regions contributing to attack traffic.

 **Outcome: Reduction in malicious traffic reaching the application.**